Yuzi1221/rohuna_magic_language_and_keyboard/README.md

 # Yedekua Magic Language And Keyboard for Windows
-* Worlds Magic Language and Keyboard
+* Worlds First Magic Language and Keyboard
 * Easy to learn and pick up by any of the many other language speakers

 # Installation